Environmentally-friendly gardening: 10 top tips

 If you have the space, adding a natural water feature to your garden can make a real difference.
 A pond provides a home for amphibians and insects, as well as drinking and bathing water for birds and mammals.
-If you don’t have room for a whole pond, abird bathis a good option, while even a shallow dish of water placed on the ground may still be used by wildlife.
+If you don’t have room for a whole pond, a bird bath is a good option, or even a shallow dish of water placed on the ground might be appreciated by wildlife.

 10. Improve access

 Modern gardens are increasingly enclosed with large walls and fences, making it difficult for ground-dwelling creatures, like hedgehogs, to get around.
 A hog only needs a gap around 13cm by 13cm to get in and out of your garden, so consider cutting a small hole in your fence to give this declining species a helping hand.

 Credit: John Bridges / WTML

 More ways to make a difference for nature